hantsy/quarkus-sandbox/docs/graphql.md

 mvn quarkus:add-extension -Dextensions="hibernate-validator"
 ```

 Run the application and have a try.
+Leave the *title* empty , hit the *execute* button, the validation exceptions are converted into  GraphQL errors.

 ![Create a post](./graphui-createpost-error.png)